alexklibisz/futil/README.md

 } yield ()
 ```

-Be careful: if your method fails, the release method must still be called:
+Be careful: if the method fails, the release method must still be called:

 ```scala mdoc
 for {